 There are slight differences in the affected environment from what was evaluated in the 2019 Active Transportation Technical Report.
-There are additional bikeshare bike corral locations in the expanded project area included at the Oregon Convention Center and Leftbank Annex.
+There are additional bicycle share bicycle corral locations in the expanded project area included at the Oregon Convention Center and Leftbank Annex.
 The pedestrian classification status of N Ramsay Way (N Winning Way) and N Larrabee Avenue were both updated from City Walkway to Major City Walkway as a part of the adoption of PedPDX.
 The southern and northern crosswalks that cross N Benton Avenue at the N Benton Avenue/ N Broadway intersection are now striped as a continental crossing as opposed to a marked crosswalk as displayed in the 2019 Active Transportation Technical Report.

 In June 2019, the City of Portland adopted PedPDX, Portland's citywide pedestrian plan.
 PedPDX aims to ensure walking is safe, accessible, and comfortable for all by putting pedestrians at the forefront of City policy, investments, and design.
 PedPDX establishes prioritization of pedestrian needs based on equity, safety, and pedestrian demand.
-PBOT is in the process of re-evaluating the prioritizations, with new changes expected to be complete by the end of August 2022.
-The plan scores demand priority by street segment on a scale from 1 to 10 (1-2 being the lowest demand priority, 9-10 being the highest demand/priority).
-Any roadways in the API that scored above the lowest scoring category (1-2) are identified below.
+The plan scores demand priority by street segment on a scale from 1 to 10 (1-2 being the lowest demand/priority, 9-10 being the highest demand/priority).
+Any roadways in the API that scored above the lowest scoring category (1-2) for the equity, safety, and pedestrian demand in PedPDX are identified next.
 For equity needs, the majority of the streets in the project area scored between 5-6, which means most API streets have average equity needs.
 For safety needs, NE Broadway and NE Weidler Street scored 3-4 (lower priority) west of N Williams Avenue but scored 7-8 (high priority) east of N Williams Avenue.
 Pedestrian demand was scored highest (9-10) on NE Broadway, NE Weidler Street, N Ramsay Way (N Winning Way), and on N Williams Avenue and N Vancouver Avenue south of NE Broadway.
 NE Flint Avenue scored 6-7 for pedestrian demand (higher demand), and N Williams Avenue and N Vancouver Avenue were scored 5-6 (average demand) north of NE Broadway.

-PedPDX creates a tiered system for project implementation/prioritization based on the scoring for equity, safety, and pedestrian demand.
+PedPDX creates a tiered system for project implementation/ prioritization based on the scoring for equity, safety, and pedestrian demand.
 Tier 1 projects are highest priority and Tier 5 projects are lowest priority.
-NE Broadway and NE Weidler Street are Tier 2 priority, N Ramsay Way (N Winning Way) is Tier 3 priority, N Williams Avenue and N Vancouver Avenue are Tier 3/4 priority, and NE Flint Avenue is Tier 4 priority.
+NE Broadway and NE Weidler Street are Tier 2 priority, N Ramsay Way (N Winning Way) is Tier 3 priority, N Williams Avenue and N Vancouver Avenue are Tier 3 and 4 priority, and NE Flint Avenue is Tier 4 priority.
 Crossing deficiencies at priority intersections are scored from Tier 1 (highest priority) to Tier 3 (lowest priority).
-The crossing at NE Wheeler Avenue/N Ramsay Way/N Williams Avenue (formerly NE Wheeler Avenue) & N Vancouver Avenue at the new southbound ramp terminal is identified as a Tier 3 priority intersection.
+The crossing at N Wheeler Avenue/ N Williams Avenue / N Ramsay Way (formerly NE Wheeler Avenue) & N Vancouver Avenue at the new southbound ramp terminal is identified as a Tier 3 priority intersection.